tbadings/tbadings.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral research associate at University of Oxford.
+subtitle: #Postdoctoral research associate at University of Oxford.

 profile:
   align: right
-  image: Thom.jpg
+  image: Thom2.jpeg
   image_circular: false # crops the image to make it circular
   address: